-- Outpatient treatment services are provided to beneficiaries when medically necessary.
+- 1. Outpatient treatment services (also known as Outpatient Drug Free or ODF) are provided to beneficiaries when medically necessary.
 Providers shall offer up to nine hours a week for adults, and up to six hours a week for adolescents.
 Services received by the individual beneficiary may exceed the maximum based on individual medical necessity.
 Outpatient Treatment Services may be provided in person, by telehealth, or by telephone. - 2.
 Outpatient services consist of up to nine hours per week of medically necessary services for adults and up to six hours per week of services for adolescents.
 Group size is limited to no less than two (2) and no more than twelve (12) beneficiaries. - Outpatient Treatment Services include: assessment, care coordination, counseling (individual and group), family therapy, medication services, MAT for OUD, MAT for AUD and non-opioid SUDs, patient education, recovery services, SUD crisis intervention services.